Summer holiday sales: Card reward tips to maximize savings

 Smith says a cash back rewards card that has revolving bonus categories or card-linked offers can be a better choice for saving on summer spending.
 “More often than not, you’ll receive double to triple the amount of rewards for spending with the featured merchant.”

 - If you have a Discover card, for example, you can shop Discover Deals for savings.
-Some of the ongoing deals available through the summer include 15 percent off purchases of $100 or more at Kohl’s and a 5 percent cashback bonus at Sam’s Club.

 - Your rewards card’s online shopping portal can also yield discounts on seasonal sales.